Jasswin-Jass/Intermediate-python-projects/Ping Pong/Read.md

-In this games there might be bugs if you can fix it, you can
+In this games there might be bugs.
+If you can fix it, you are open to give pull request